 Those who consider this type of life insurance product usually want something to cover the cost of a funeral, which on average runs between $7,000 and $10,000.
 Final expense policies often cover more than funeral costs.

-While final expense insurance, often called burial insurance, is primarily concerned with providing enough money to cover a funeral, it is available to use for medical expenses and end-of-life costs.
-Burial insurance is a type of permanent life insurance and if you continue to make payments, the policy is never cancelled.
+While final expense insurance, often called burial insurance, is primarily concerned with providing enough money to cover a funeral, it may be available to use for medical expenses and end-of-life costs.
+Burial insurance is a type of permanent life insurance and if you continue to make payments, the policy is not typically cancelled.

 Guaranteed Issue Insurance Policies Explained

 Both types of final expense insurance are considered a permanent life insurance policy, but conditions do exist.
-The guaranteed issue policy promises to cover you and pay benefits to your beneficiaries.
+The guaranteed issue policy covers you and pays benefits to your beneficiaries.

 - No coverage after 100 years of age.

 - Terms of coverage are affected by state of residence, gender and age.

 - Higher premiums than other types of life insurance.

 - Lower payouts compared to other plans.

 This can still be a good choice for you if you do not have much debt, have few if any relatives or family, and if you have poor health conditions.